AngangGuo/blog/content/posts/2021/Cannot Find Drives.md

 Go to Intel website and download the `Intel Rapid Storage Technology (Intel RST) Driver 18.6.1.1016` which supports 10th Gen and 11th Gen Intel Core platforms.
 File name is [F6flpy-x64 - VMD.zip](https://www.intel.com/content/www/us/en/download/19512/intel-rapid-storage-technology-driver-installation-software-with-intel-optane-memory-10th-and-11th-gen-platforms.html)

-Extract the file into a folder in the installation disk then boot from the installation USB disk.
+Extract the file into a folder in the installation USB disk then boot from it.

 When prompting `"Where do you want to install Windows?"`,
 * Select `Load driver`